 Diespeker, a company involved in creating mosaics and the production of terrazzo, a finely ground composite of marble chippings and cement, found water transport a convenient way to bring various types of stone to their canal-side factory.
 The company was founded in the early 1880s and was soon taking stands at exhibitions such as one held in Bristol in 1883 where a newspaper report said it was presenting a ‘very choice collection of Mosaic work for flooring’.
 A good reputation was quickly established and orders came in from all over the country with interest shown by a variety of customers, including church and local government authorities.
 The old factory is no longer used by Diespeker (it is now the home of a firm of architects) but the company continues to thrive at a base in south London.

-After crossing the bridge and turning right down the path you will arrive at City Road basin.
-In the 1820s Thomas Shepherd, a well-known topographical artist, published a series of pictures of the Regents Canal, one of which shows the City Road basin locks in a view which is still recognisable.
+After crossing the bridge and turning right down the path you will arrive at City Road Basin.
+In the 1820s Thomas Shepherd, a well-known topographical artist, published a series of pictures of the Regents Canal, one of which shows the City Road Basin locks in a view which is still recognisable.
 Two hundred years ago the area was a 'green field' site that would have probably been developed for housing.
 However, the Regents Canal changed all that and after the opening, heralded by the firing of blank charges from artillery pieces, it went on to become the most important basin on the waterway, soon superseding Paddington.
 The main office of the company eventually moved here and shareholders (or proprietors or subscribers as they were then called) no doubt waited eagerly for the arrival of a copy of the annual Statement of Account to see how their investment was doing.
 Note the way in which the proprietors, in the covering letter, were urged to support the canal based coal trade (2).
-No smokeless fuel in the 1840s, of course.

-Today, with industry gone, the basin carries a more leisurely air and is the venue for the annual Angel Canal festival.
+Today, with industry gone, the basin carries a more leisurely air and is the venue for the annual Angel Canal festival (3).
 The City Road end of the basin is now dominated by two tall apartment blocks which stand by City Road.
-On the opposite side of the road is a new residential development where many significant points of the Regents Canal (including, prominently, the City Road Basin) are listed (3).
-Close by is a statue called ‘Opening the Lock Gate’ (4).
-More canal orientated statues are promised before the development is completed.
+On the opposite side of the road is a new residential development where many significant points of the Regents Canal (including, prominently, the City Road Basin) are listed (4).
+Close by is a statue called ‘Opening the Lock Gate’ (5).

 Walking along the towpath a few years ago I noticed a group of volunteers from Thames 21 hard at work cleaning graffiti from the adjacent walls as the whole area was pleasantly developed as the Hanover School Towpath Garden.
 The ‘greening’ of the canal towpath has really come on in the past couple of years and contributions have been made by a number of groups and organisations.

-A short distance beyond Wenlock basin there is a pedestrian bridge over the canal and it is worth walking up to this to look downstream (8).
-On the southbank, the older white buildings comprise Holborn Studios , which is evidently Europe’s largest photographic studio complex.
-A campaign mounted to save the buildings from redevelopment had widespread support in which the Friends of the Regents Canal, a voluntary organisation that has supporters in each of the riparian boroughs, played a key role.
+A short distance beyond Wenlock Basin there is a pedestrian bridge over the canal and it is worth walking up to this to look downstream (7).
+On the south bank, the older white buildings comprise Holborn Studios, which is evidently Europe’s largest photographic studio complex.
+A few years ago a campaign mounted to save the buildings from redevelopment had widespread support in which the Friends of the Regents Canal, a voluntary organisation that has supporters in each of the riparian boroughs, played a key role.
 The Friends of the Regents Canal constantly monitors planning permission applications and drums up support to oppose those it thinks are to the detriment of the immediate environment of the canal.

-Returning to the towpath you will see, as the canal curves round towards Rosemary Branch, a building with 'Rosemary Works' on the top peeping over a bridge parapet.
+Although there is often quite a lot to see on the banks of canal and on the water itself, looking below the surface may also be rewarding and not always because of interesting aquatic plants.
+Returning to the towpath you will soon pass a strangely satisfying configuration of submerged stones (8) and after asking yourself ‘What this world if full of care?’ you may decide to stop and stare.
+Then, as you eventually walk on, you will see, as the canal curves round towards Rosemary Branch, a building with 'Rosemary Works' on its façade becoming visible over a bridge parapet.
 This bridge, which is beyond a pipe arching over the canal, carries Bridport Place.
 I would suggest leaving the towpath at this point by the adjacent steps.
 At the top of the steps a poster reflecting the temper of the times (9) was on display during the first pandemic lockdown.
 As predicted those days did pass.
 We can only hope they will never return.

 Kings Cross to Bethnal Green